 The whooping crane is a tall snowy white bird with a long neck and legs.
 It has red facial skin, a black wedge shaped patch on the neck, and black primaries, which are visible during flight.
 It is the tallest bird in North America.
 It can reach a height of 45 inches and has a wingspan of up to 90 inches.
-The whooping crane is known to forage on large nymphal or larval forms of insects, frogs, rodents, small birds, minnows, and berries during the summer, and forage primarily for blue crabs, clams, and Carolina wolfberry in the winter (USFWS 2023).
+The whooping crane is known to forage on large nymphal or larval forms of insects, frogs, rodents, small birds, minnows, and berries during the summer, and forage primarily for blue crabs, clams, and Carolina wolfberry in the winter (USFWS 2023j).

 Currently, only four wild populations of this species remain.
-The only self-sustaining population nests in Alberta, Canada, primarily in the Woods Buffalo National Park and winters along the Gulf of Mexico on the Aransas National Wildlife Refuge (NWR).
+The only self-sustaining population nests in Alberta, Canada, primarily in the Woods Buffalo National Park and winters along the Gulf of Mexico on the Arkansas National Wildlife Refuge (NWR).
 This population migrates through Oklahoma during the spring and fall.
 Three smaller populations have been reintroduced to the wild, and are located in Florida, Louisiana, and southeastern Idaho.

-Within the project area, the whooping crane would be considered a possible migrant.
+Within the proposed action area, the whooping crane would be considered a possible migrant.
 Most sightings in Oklahoma have been from the north-central to southwestern part of the state, well west of the project area.
-Most sightings are associated with the Great Salt Plains NWR in Alfalfa and Grant counties, Oklahoma, and the upper Red River in southwestern Oklahoma and Texas.
+Most sightings are associated with the Great Salt Plains National Wildlife Refuge in Alfalfa and Grant counties, Oklahoma, and the upper Red River in southwestern Oklahoma and Texas.
 The historical populations occurring in Arkansas are assumed to have been extirpated (USFWS, 2003).

 The nesting grounds for whooping cranes are located in poorly drained prairie areas interspersed with numerous potholes and wetlands of the Northwest Territories in Canada.
 The nest sites are located in emergent vegetation along the edges of marshes, potholes, or lakes.
 During migration, whooping cranes use a variety of habitats, including croplands for feeding and isolated riverine wetlands for roosting.
-The wintering grounds include areas of salt flats, tidal marshes and flats, and shallow bays along the Texas Gulf Coast and the Aransas NWR.
+The wintering grounds include areas of salt flats, tidal marshes and flats, and shallow bays along the Texas Gulf Coast and the Arkansas NWR.

-The whooping crane was listed as endangered on March 11, 1967 (32 FR 4001).
-Critical habitats were designated for this species on May 15, 1978 (43 FR 20938).
-The only critical habitat listed for this species close to the project area is an area of land, water, and air space in the Salt Plains NWR in Alfalfa County, Oklahoma.
-Additional critical habitats were proposed for this species, but were withdrawn on March 16, 1979 (FR Vol. 44, No. 45, 4310).
+The whooping crane was determined to be endangered by the USFWS in accordance with the Endangered Species Act on March 11, 1967 (32 FR 4001).
+Critical Habitats were designated for this species on May 15, 1978 (43 FR 20938).
+The only critical habitat listed for this species close to the proposed action area is an area of land, water, and air space in the Salt Plains National Wildlife Refuge, Alfalfa County, Oklahoma.
+Additional critical habitats were proposed for this species, but was withdrawn on March 16, 1979 (FR Vol. 44, No. 45, 4310).

-5.0 EFFECTS ON FEDERALLY LISTED SPECIES WITHIN THE PROJECT AREA
+5.0 EFFECTS ON FEDERALLY LISTED SPECIES WITHIN PHASE I ACTION AREAS